Xela3026/workflows-docs/docs/tools/workflows.md

 Explanations of the above properties:
 - **conditionCombiner**: if you have multiple conditions, this is the logical operator used to combine them into one condition. "&&" is an AND logical operator (all conditions must be met), and "||" is an OR logical operator (at least one condition must be met).
 - **group**: the group that the condition belongs to.
-Groups are collections of conditions.
+Groups are CollectionWrappers of conditions.
 Two conditions belong to the same group if their `"group"` value is the same.
 Conditions are evaluated from left to right in a step.
 If multiple conditions are satisfied but belong to the same group, only the first satisfied condition will be run.
 In other words, conditions in the same group act as a chain of `else if` statements.
 - **conditions**: the data comparisons/conditions.
 This is an array of objects.
 Each condition is a separate object.
 To add a new condition, add a new object within this array.
 All objects must be separated by commas.
     - **value2**: one value being compared.
     - **value1**: another value being compared.